aws-quickstart/cdk-eks-blueprints/docs/resource-providers/index.md

     // Register certificate GlobalResources.Certificate name and reference the hosted zone registered in the previous step .resourceProvider(GlobalResources.Certificate, new CreateCertificateProvider('domain-wildcard-cert', '*.my.domain.com', GlobalResources.HostedZone))
     .resourceProvider("private-ca", new CreateCertificateProvider('internal-wildcard-cert', '*.myinternal.domain.com', "internal-hosted-zone"))
+    // Create EFS file system and register it under the name of efs-file-system .resourceProvider("efs-file-system", new CreateEfsFileSystemProvider('efs-file-system'))
     .addOns(new AwsLoadBalancerControllerAddOn())
     // Use hosted zone for External DNS
     .addOns(new ExternalDnsAddOn({hostedZoneResources: [GlobalResources.HostedZone]}))